simplicy-io/simplicy/README.md

 **Vision:**

-Transform the way peoples trades through Blockchain technology based on open ledger, people privacy, high security and easy to use applications.
+Transform the way peoples trades through Blockchain technology based on open ledger, people privacy, high security and easy to use applications for average users.

 **Mission:**